GATEOverflow/q2a-miscellaneous-settings/README.md

 - Adds a **Print** button on the **Question** and **Blog** view pages.
 - The **Print button** can be **enabled or disabled** from the **Admin Panel → Misc Tweaks** section.
 - The **print layout style** can be customized directly from the same admin page.

+6. Hide / Show Side Panel
+Adds a widget **Hide Side Panel** button to hide the side panel.
+When hidden, the main content expands to full width.
+The show side panel button is draggable, remembers its position (from browser memory), and auto-adjusts on window resize.